 In a report covering Apple's Q4 (calendar Q3) financial conference we noted that Apple had added some color to their initial press release wherein Apple's CEO Tim Cook stated that for Macs, it was a "blowout" quarter and that "it doesn't get better than that" at 21% growth year over year.
 That news was like waiving bananas in front of a hungry monkey and just too hard for Samsung to resist chasing.
 Over the weekend, Samsung's executive core held a 13 hour crisis management marathon meeting to find a way to get their company back to profitability.
 One of the products that they hope will sell well in 2015 is a new all-in-one PC with a 27" curved display.

 In November we posted a report titled "Did Apple Really Sign a Deal with Samsung for 80% of their 14nm Processors?"
 While everyone in the press was quick to claim that Samsung won back Apple's A9 business for 2015, we were skeptical of the story and now there's more data that has surfaced that just might throw cold water on that rumor.
 Report Update Dec 31 8:30 am

-The US Patent and Trademark Office officially published a series of 31newly granted patents for Apple Inc. today.
-In this particular report we point to a couple of minor granted patents covering their EarPod controller, their now defunct polycarbonate MacBook and more.
+The US Patent and Trademark Office officially published a series of 35 newly granted patents for Apple Inc. today, the last publishing day for 2014.
+In this particular report we briefly cover three of Apple's granted patents.
+The first relates to input transitions that are used on Apple's Magic Trackpad.
+The second patent covers embedded force measurements for use on iDevice displays and the third patent relates to location tracking and recording on iDevices.
 We wrap up this week's granted patent report with our traditional listing of the remaining granted patents that were issued to Apple today.